flavioluiz/AeroFlex/README.md

 Here you can find some references that used AeroFlex for studying the flight dynamics and control of highly flexible airplanes.

 * Cardoso-Ribeiro, F.L., Paglione, P., da Silva, R.G.A., de Sousa, M.S.
-[AeroFlex: A toolbox for studying the flight dynamics of highly flexible airplanes].
+[AeroFlex: A toolbox for studying the flight dynamics of highly flexible airplanes](http://flavioluiz.github.io/papers/AeroFlexCONEM.pdf).
 CONEM 2012.

 * Cardoso-Ribeiro, F.L., Paglione, P., da Silva, R.G.A.
 [Stability analysis of a highly flexible airplane](http://flavioluiz.github.io/papers/StabilityCONEM.pdf).
 CONEM 2012.